U.S. tax guide for American nomads

 Domicile services

-At SavvyNomad, we provide comprehensive domicile services designed to make your life easier as a digital nomad or American expat.
-Our services include helping you establish and maintain legal residency in zero-income tax states.
+At SavvyNomad, we provide domicile services designed to make your life easier as a digital nomad or American expat.
+Our services include helping you prepare and organize the documents used to establish and maintain legal residency in zero-income tax states, such as declarations of domicile, leases or utility documents, and supporting ID.

 Benefits of domicile services for American expats